Sajjan2406/Isaac-Sim/OPC UA Interface/README.md

 ![alttext](<images/Actuator.png>)

 ## Simulation Video
-The simulation video can be watched here:[Watch the Simulation Video](https://youtu.be/st5fMZlsggA)
+The simulation video can be watched [here](https://youtu.be/st5fMZlsggA)
 ## 🚀 Features

 - Real-time model manipulation in Isaac Sim